 Orange County Living Wage works to advocate for and assist employers as we work together with them to create a more just and sustainable local economy that works for all.
-We welcome participation in our work from all members of our community.
+We welcome participation in our work from all members of the community.

 A living wage pulls working families out of poverty.
 Nearly 40% of workers in Orange County earn less than a living wage.
 As a result, a large portion of county residents are, in fact, working poor.
 With salaries at or slightly above the minimum wage, each day the working poor in our county are forced to make difficult choices such as buying food or paying rent, filling a prescription or the gas tank.
 If these workers earned a living wage rather than the legal minimum of $7.25/hour, many would be lifted out of poverty.

 A living wage is good for the bottom line.
 Turnover falls when employers offer a living wage, and workers who stay tend to be more educated and skilled, says Dr. William Lester, a UNC-Chapel Hill professor who specializes in minimum and living wage research.
-Since first paying a living wage, CEOs of Costco, Trader Joe’s, and QuikTrip report a drop in payroll costs due to lower absenteeism and turnover.
+Since first paying a living wage, CEOs of Costco, QuikTrip and other employers report a drop in payroll costs due to lower absenteeism and turnover.
 Many living wage employers also note better morale, attendance, customer relations, and productivity.
 Moreover, Dr. Zeynep Ton of MIT’s Sloan School of Management reports that research in the retail sector shows that for every $1 increase in payroll, a store can achieve a $4 or more increase in monthly sales.

 LIVING WAGE for the community

 Boosting pay boosts business and the local economy.
 The states that have raised their minimum wage are adding jobs at a much faster pace than those that did not.
 And low-wage workers tend to spend nearly every dollar they earn for basic goods and services, giving a shot-in-the-arm to the local economy.
 In fact, every extra dollar going into the pockets of low-wage workers adds $1.21 to the economy.